 - To make and bake the dough in the same day, feed your starter the evening before so it’s active by morning.
 Start the dough early in the morning and it should be ready to bake by late afternoon or early evening.

-Hey bread lover, you might also want to try these other great sandwich breads; Honey Oatmeal Bread, Milk & Honey Whole Wheat Bread, Overnight Rye Bread, Sourdough Rye Bread, Low Knead Whole Grain Bread.
+Hey bread lover, you might also want to try these other great sandwich breads; Whole Wheat Sourdough Bread, Honey Oatmeal Bread, Milk & Honey Whole Wheat Bread, Overnight Rye Bread, Sourdough Rye Bread, Low Knead Whole Grain Bread.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- Warm the milk in the microwave to about 100°F. Stir the butter into the warm milk to melt.
-The temperature of the milk should be about 90°, close to body temp.
+- Warm 8 oz whole milk in the microwave to until scalding hot (just before it comes to a boil.)
+Stir 1 oz unsalted butter into the warm milk to melt.
+Set the milk aside to cool until it's slightly warmer than body temp.

-- In a mixer bowl, combine the warm milk with the starter, sugar and salt and stir to combine.
-Add 1.5 cups of the flour and stir until the batter looks like thick pancake batter.
+- In a mixer bowl, combine the warm milk with 8 oz active sourdough starter, ½ oz granulated sugar and 1 ½ teaspoons salt and stir to combine.
+Add 1 ½ cups of the flour and stir until the batter looks like thick pancake batter.
 If using a stand mixer, change to the dough hook.

 - With the mixer running, slowly add the remaining flour until the dough gathers on the hook and clears the sides of the bowl.
 Knead for 5 minutes.
 If mixing by hand, stir in as much flour as you can then turn the dough out onto a floured surface and knead in the remaining flour.